 Snow removal is done in accordance with Policy PW004 Winter Road Maintenance, which outlines the priorities of snow clearing County roads.
 Sanding or ice-blading of icy intersections and sections is done on an as required basis, with the priority being on intersections and curves.

 The County provides snowplowing and iceblading of private rural driveways to the residents of the County.
 Rural residents can apply to have their driveways cleared of snow or icebladed and are required to enter into an agreement with the County for this purpose.
 This service is provided at a cost of $40 for 15 minutes or a 1/4 mile of snow clearing or 50 feet of iceblading.

 Residents within the County may also apply to have dust control applied in front of their residence.
-This service is provided at a cost of $935 + GST per 200m with a calcium product.
+This service is provided at a cost of $1,350 + GST per 200 linear meters with a calcium product.
 Seniors may also apply to have calcium dust control applied in front of their residence.
-This service is provided at a cost of $200 + GST.
+This service is provided at a cost of $450 + GST.
 The deadline for applications is April 1st and will be provided on a first come first served basis.
+Following the deadline, dust control product will be available for purchase at $0.30/litre for self-application.
+Property owners considering placing their own dust control product (i.e. oil) must contact the County for guidelines, regulations and to obtain approval.

 If you notice burnt out or flickering street lights, please call ATCO Electric at 1-800-668-2248 or the La Crete County office at (780) 928-3983 to report the problem.